Pi4J/pi4j.github.io/content/getting-started/electricalEngeneering.md

 {{< /gallery >}}
 {{< load-photoswipe >}}

-### Current limiting resistor to protect GPIO as input
-In a typical factory system there may be buttons on a control panel located remotely from the central processing unit.
-The buttons are connected to central processing via long wires.
-Unfortunately this can lead to inadvertent electronic failure.
-Long wires can act as an inductor and when a button is opened or closed, large voltage spikes can show up on the electronic paths.
-These spikes can destroy the input or even the PI itself.

-To protect the input from such spikes a current limiting resistor can be used.
-The recommendation here is to use a resistor of at least 1kOhm.

-{{< gallery >}}
-{{< figure link="/assets/getting-started/electricalEngineering/currentLimitingResistorInput.png" caption="Current Limiting Resistor Breadboard" caption-position="center" caption-effect="fade" >}}
-{{< /gallery >}}
-{{< load-photoswipe >}}

 ### Voltage divider
 If components have a lower operating voltage than the 3.3V of the Raspberry Pi, a voltage divider can be used to achieve the desired voltage.